Interlisp/Interlisp.github.io/content/en/medley/project/vocabulary/_index.md

 : Smaller company, started by John Sybalsky; it had the license to create and distribute derivative works of Maiko and Medley   Venue ceased operations… … some history ….
 Software recovered from late 90s….
 Fuji Xerox worked with John into the 90s with ports and addons and other software….

 Medley Interlisp Project
-: began late 2010’s with Nick Briggs getting Maiko to run on MacOS.
+: Began late 2010’s with Nick Briggs getting Maiko to run on MacOS.
 In earnest in 2020 with start of weekly Zoom meetings, getting it to run on Linux in a VM and getting the Interlisp and LispCore google groups and ….